openshift/installer/upi/azure/README.md

 ### Prerequisites:
 1. Clone the installer repo: git clone https://github.com/openshift/installer
-1. Download the installer and place it in the upi/azure/arm directory
+1. Download the installer and place it in the upi/azure directory
 2. Make sure python3 is installed
 3. Execute: pip install dotmap
+4. Using the provided example(install-config.yaml.example),
+   create a install-config.yaml, including your
+   ssh key, and the pull secret.
+5. Choose a unique name for the resource group, and use it in the commands below, instead of [UniqueResourceGroupName]

-./setup_azarm.sh UniqueResourceGroupName
+./setup_azarm.sh [UniqueResourceGroupName]
-read -p "Press [Enter] to start deploy"
-./deploy_azarm.sh UniqueResourceGroupNaem
+./deploy_azarm.sh [UniqueResourceGroupName]

 ### Customizatiion: